Canon 1D vs Panasonic GM1

 Studio photographers will appreciate that the Canon 1D (unlike the GM1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D and the GM1 have been discontinued, but can regularly be found used on eBay.
 The 1D was replaced by the Canon 1D Mark II, while the GM1 was followed by the Panasonic GM5.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 1D vs Panasonic GM1